maybebyte/clearlinux2gentoo/LESSONS.md

   writing code without direction leads to technical debt fast.
 That isn't so fun to manage.

-- Move slowly at a sustainable pace.
+- Move at a sustainable pace.
 Moving fast does indeed get things done fast, especially with AI assistance, but it also becomes unmanageable just as quick.